Bucharest: General

 Until recently, the regions surrounding Bucharest were largely rural, but after 1989, suburbs started to be built around Bucharest, in the surrounding Ilfov County.
-Further urban consolidation is expected to take place in the late 2010s, when the 'Bucharest Metropolitan Area' plan will become operational, incorporating additional communes and cities from the Ilfov and other neighbouring counties.
+This county, which has experienced rapid demographic growth in the 21st century, being the fastest growing Romanian county between 2011 and 2021, had a population of 542,686 people at the 2021 Romanian census.
+In the 21st century, many of Ilfov county's villages and communes developed into high-income commuter towns, which act like suburbs or satellites of Bucharest.

 Climate

-Bucharest has a humid continental climate (Dfa/Dfb by the 0 °C isotherm), or a humid subtropical climate (Köppen: Cfa by the -3 °C isotherm), with hot, humid summers and cold, snowy winters.
-Owing to its position on the Romanian Plain, the city's winters can get windy, though some of the winds are mitigated due to urbanisation.
+Bucharest has a humid continental climate (Dfa), with hot, humid summers and cold, snowy winters.
+Owing to its position on the Romanian Plain, the city's winters can get windy, though some of the winds are mitigated due to urbanization.
 Winter temperatures often dip below 0 °C, sometimes even to -10 °C. In summer, the average high temperature is 29.8 °C (the average for July and August).
 Temperatures frequently reach 35 to 40 °C in midsummer in the city centre.
-Although average precipitation and humidity during summer are low, occasional heavy storms occur.
+Although average precipitation in summer is moderate, occasional heavy storms occur.
 During spring and autumn, daytime temperatures vary between 17 and 22 °C, and precipitation during spring tends to be higher than in summer, with more frequent yet milder periods of rain.